 As for Pilate’s running “back and forth between accuser and accused”, the commentator and theologian William Hendriksen, explains “Jesus, then, was brought before this governor.
 The latter, having probably been informed by the soldiers on guard-duty that a prisoner had been brought by a Sanhedrin-delegation which refused to enter the Praetorium, went out to them.
 Standing on a gallery or porch over the pavement in front of his residence (see on 19:13), he asked the Jewish rulers to present the indictment” (Hendriksen 1973, p 405).

 It seems from this description that it was easy and convenient for Pilate to go back and forth between them.
 He would also realise that when the Jews refused to enter because of religious scruples, it was not wise to offend them – he knew they could make serious trouble for him, having experienced this in the past, and didn’t want to cross them again.
 So he obliged them by not insisting they come right into the hall of judgment.
-Professor Ehrman is just nit-picking here, and there is no genuine problem, but he attempts to make an issue of it, hoping, no doubt, to present so many “unanswerable” discrepancies that the reader feels overwhelmed by their sheer number and simply accepts his conclusions.
+Professor Ehrman is just nit-picking here, and there is no genuine problem, but he attempts to make an issue of it, hoping, no doubt, to present so many “unanswerable” discrepancies that the reader feels overwhelmed by their sheer number and simply accepts his conclusions because there are too many to try and check them out.
 And even if there was no answer to this “discrepancy”, it makes no difference to anything.
 There is no reason to doubt John’s record of events; rather, he gives us details which the Synoptics do not, and he therefore fills out the picture for us – as was his intention from the beginning.

 Which is right – John or Mark….or both?